 The Company is exposed to price fluctuations in commodities including steel, copper and aluminum; and periodically utilizes commodity derivatives to mitigate the impact of these potential price fluctuations on its financial results.
 These derivatives typically have maturities of less than eighteen months.
-At December 31, 2019 and 2018, the Company had no commodity contracts outstanding.
+At December 31, 2020 and 2019, the Company had one and no commodity contracts outstanding, respectively.

 Because these contracts do not qualify for hedge accounting, the related gains and losses are recorded in cost of goods sold in the Company's consolidated statements of comprehensive income.
-Net pre-tax gains (losses) recognized were \$(174), \$(874), and \$377 for the years ended December 31, 2019, 2018, and 2017, respectively.
+Net pre-tax gains (losses) recognized were \$2,185, \$(174), and \$(874) for the years ended December 31, 2020, 2019 and 2018, respectively.